ianallannz/vote/blog/how-to-vote.md

 ## When you vote, you need to rank us

 Hi!
+I'm standing as a candidate in the General Ward.

 Maybe you landed here after scanning a QR code or googling ianallan.vote.
 And now you're wondering how do you vote exactly?

 **<a href="https://vote.nz/enrolling/enrol-or-update/enrol-or-update-online/" target="_blank">Are you enrolled to vote?
 Are you sure?</a>**&#8599;